Types of Invoice Discounting

 Export ID (EID)

 Discounting services are also available for export invoices, to foreign debtors.
 This can be in conjunction with UK debtors (domestic and export), or solely for export customers.
-Not all countries are able to be handled, but many are.
+Not all countries can be handled, but many are.
 The discounter will be able to advise you as to which territories they can handle.

 Payroll Finance